sdcnku/micropython/docs/library/omv.sensor.rst

    240x160 resolution for the camera sensor.

+.. data:: sensor.B64X32

+   64x32 resolution for the camera sensor.

+   For use with ``image.find_displacement()`` and any other FFT based algorithm.

+.. data:: sensor.B64X64

+   64x64 resolution for the camera sensor.

+   For use with ``image.find_displacement()`` and any other FFT based algorithm.

+.. data:: sensor.B128X64

+   128x64 resolution for the camera sensor.

+   For use with ``image.find_displacement()`` and any other FFT based algorithm.

+.. data:: sensor.B128X128

+   128x128 resolution for the camera sensor.

+   For use with ``image.find_displacement()`` and any other FFT based algorithm.

 .. data:: sensor.LCD

    128x160 resolution for the camera sensor (for use with the lcd shield).